Zip Lining in Colorado with Kids: Our Honest Experience

 The instructors attach you securely to the zip line system before each run and guide you through how to position yourself during the ride.
 In some cases you may need to use your glove to gently slow yourself down as you approach the platform.
 However, children were generally not asked to do this — the instructors helped control their speed instead.

-Age, Height and Weight Limits
+What Are the Age, Height and Weight Limits for Zip Lining?

 Zip lining in Idaho Springs is designed to be accessible for families, but there are a few basic requirements.